 The 4-Hour Road Trip Around Ozark’s Waterfalls Is A Glorious Adventure In Arkansas

 There’s more than just a sea of green within Arkansas’ Ozark National Forest.
 Some of the best waterfalls in the state are hidden between the trees!
-This waterfall road trip in Arkansas highlights numerous bucket list-worthy falls.
+This Arkansas waterfall road trip highlights numerous bucket list-worthy falls.
 The drive can last anywhere from four hours to a full weekend, depending on how much exploring you want to do.
 Let’s jump right in and take a scrolling tour of the Ozark waterfalls in Arkansas.
 And if you decide to hit the road for this adventure, make sure to use our ultimate road trip packing list so that you have everything you need!

-Which of these waterfalls is your favorite?
+Which of these waterfalls in the Ozarks is your favorite?
 Is there another one along the way that deserves a pit stop?
 Share your thoughts with us in the comments below!

 We would love to see your waterfall adventures in our Facebook group, Arkansas Nature Lovers.
 You should join for your chance to be featured and to discover why there’s nothing better than Arkansas’ stunning nature.